-"Reverse transactions and other loans at fair value included as counterparty credit risk are loans at the trading units of Large Corporates & Institutions.
-These loans consist of reverse transactions of DKK 278.5 billion (31 December 2022: DKK 246.0 billion), of which DKK 99.3 billion relates to credit institutions and central banks (31 December 2022: DKK 37.4 billion), and other primarily short-term loans of DKK 0.5 billion (31 December 2022: DKK 0.8 billion), of which DKK 0.5 billion (31 December 2022: DKK 0.8 billion) relates to credit institutions and central banks. "'Other unutilised commitments comprise private equity investment commitments and other obligations.
+"Reverse transactions and other bans at fair value included as counterparty credit risk are loans at the trading units of Large Corporates & Institutions.
+These loans consist of reverse transactions of DKK 278.5 billion (31 December 2022: DKK 246.0 billion), of which DKK 99.3 billion relates to credit institutions and central banks (31 December 2022: DKK 27.4 billion), and other primarily short-term loans of DKK 0.5 billion (31 December 2022: DKK 0.8 billion), of which DKK 0.5 billion), of which DKK 0.5 billion (31 December 2022: DKK 0.8 billion) relates to credit institutions and central banks. ""Other unutilised commitments comprise private equity investment commitments and other obligations.